 Whichever method you use to make the dough, just be sure to knead or mix the dough until it gets an elastic texture, and pulls away from the bowl or counter.

-Once you get to this point, stop and let the dough rest for about 5 minutes.
+Once you get to this point, stop and let the dough rest for 10-15 minutes.